Deploy Applications

 How deployment works

 • No SSH or VPN required for deployment.
-The device pulls images over its existing outbound TLS connection.
+Each device pulls images over its existing outbound TLS connection.

 • Tenant-isolated.
 Each device pulls only from its owner's repositories and from official Sixfab images.